 A charitable remainder trust has several features that are not present in a charitable gift annuity, including: (1) the ability to set annual payments at a fixed amount or a variable amount, (2) more flexibility when selecting a payment rate, (3) in certain cases, the ability to add more assets to the trust at a later time, and (4) in certain cases, the ability to start payments at a low level and increase them at a future time, such as at retirement.

-The Jewish Housing Council Foundation staff can assist you by arranging to pick up your vehicle and provide you with paperwork necessary for you to take a charitable tax deduction.
+The Aviva Foundation staff can assist you by arranging to pick up your vehicle and provide you with the paperwork necessary for you to take a charitable tax deduction.